runeksvendsen/bitcoin-payment-channel/README.md

 ## Documentation/usage

-In order to set up a payment channel between a sender and a receiver, the two parties must first agree on three [1] parameters for the channel:
+In order to set up a payment channel between a sender and a receiver, the two parties must first agree on three \[1\] parameters for the
+channel:

-    (1) sender public key
+1.  sender public key

-    (2) receiver public key
+2.  receiver public key

-    (3) channel expiration date
+3.  channel expiration date

- These parameters
- are contained in 'ChannelParameters', from which the Bitcoin address used to fund the payment channel can be derived using 'getFundingAddress'.
-The transaction which pays to this address is the channel funding transaction, and information about it is contained in a 'FundingTxInfo'.
+These parameters are contained in `ChannelParameters`{.haskell .identifier}, from which the Bitcoin address used to fund the payment channel can be derived using `getFundingAddress`{.haskell .identifier}.
- So, the channel funding transaction will contain an output which pays to the address returned by 'getFundingAddress', and once this transaction is created and in the blockchain, a 'SenderPaymentChannel' and 'ReceiverPaymentChannel' instance can be created, after first creating the 'FundingTxInfo' instance.
- 'FundingTxInfo' contains three pieces of information about the funding transaction:
+The transaction which pays to this address is the channel funding transaction, and information about it is contained in a `FundingTxInfo`{.haskell .identifier}.
+So, the channel funding transaction will contain an output which pays to the address returned by `getFundingAddress`{.haskell .identifier}, and once this transaction is created and in the blockchain, a `SenderPaymentChannel`{.haskell .identifier} and `ReceiverPaymentChannel`{.haskell .identifier} instance can be created, after first creating the `FundingTxInfo`{.haskell .identifier} instance. `FundingTxInfo`{.haskell .identifier} contains three pieces of information about the funding transaction:

-    (1) hash/transaction ID
+1.  hash/transaction ID

-    (2) index/vout of the funding output (paying to 'getFundingAddress' address), (3) value of the funding output (paying to 'getFundingAddress' address)
+2.  index/vout of the funding output (paying to `getFundingAddress`{.haskell .identifier} address),

+3.  value of the funding output (paying to `getFundingAddress`{.haskell .identifier} address)

-With 'ChannelParameters' and 'FundingTxInfo', the sender can create a new 'SenderPaymentChannel', plus the first channel payment, using 'channelWithInitialPaymentOf'. 'channelWithInitialPaymentOf' takes two additional arguments:
+With `ChannelParameters`{.haskell .identifier} and `FundingTxInfo`{.haskell .identifier}, the sender can create a new `SenderPaymentChannel`{.haskell .identifier}, plus the first channel payment, using `channelWithInitialPaymentOf`{.haskell .identifier}.
+`channelWithInitialPaymentOf`{.haskell .identifier} takes two additional
+arguments:

-    (1) a signing function which, given a hash, produces a signature that verifies against 'cpSenderPubKey' in 'ChannelParameters'
+1.  a signing function which, given a hash, produces a signature that verifies against `cpSenderPubKey`{.haskell .identifier} in `ChannelParameters`{.haskell .identifier}

-    (2) the value of the first channel payment
+2.  the value of the first channel payment

- The sender will want to use @flip 'Network.Haskoin.Crypto.signMsg' senderPrivKey@ as the signing function, where @senderPrivKey@ is the private key from which 'cpSenderPubKey' is derived.
+The sender will want to use
+`flip ``Network.Haskoin.Crypto.signMsg`{.haskell
- 'channelWithInitialPaymentOf' will return the first channel 'Payment' as well as the new 'SenderPaymentChannel' state.
-The new state is stored, and the 'Payment' transferred to the receiver.
+.identifier}` senderPrivKey` as the signing function, where `senderPrivKey` is the private key from which `cpSenderPubKey`{.haskell .identifier} is derived. `channelWithInitialPaymentOf`{.haskell .identifier} will return the first channel `Payment`{.haskell .identifier} as well as the new `SenderPaymentChannel`{.haskell .identifier} state.
+The new state is stored, and the `Payment`{.haskell .identifier} transferred to the receiver.

-The receiver will now create its own channel state object, 'ReceiverPaymentChannel', using 'channelFromInitialPayment'.
+The receiver will now create its own channel state object, `ReceiverPaymentChannel`{.haskell .identifier}, using `channelFromInitialPayment`{.haskell .identifier}.
- 'channelFromInitialPayment' takes the same 'ChannelParameters' and 'FundingTxInfo' as was provided by the sender, and, in addition, the first channel 'Payment', received from the sender.
+`channelFromInitialPayment`{.haskell .identifier} takes the same `ChannelParameters`{.haskell .identifier} and `FundingTxInfo`{.haskell
+.identifier} as was provided by the sender, and, in addition, the first channel `Payment`{.haskell .identifier}, received from the sender.

 Now the payment channel is open and ready for transmitting value.
-A new 'Payment' is created by the sender with 'sendPayment', which yields a new payment, that increases the total value transmitted to the receiver by the specified amount, and an updated 'Data.Bitcoin.PaymentChannel.Types.SenderPaymentChannel' state.
- The receiver will verify and register this 'Payment' on its side using 'recvPayment', which, on success, returns the value received with this payment plus the updated 'ReceiverPaymentChannel' state object.
+A new `Payment`{.haskell .identifier} is created by the sender with `sendPayment`{.haskell .identifier}, which yields a new payment, that increases the total value transmitted to the receiver by the specified amount, and an updated `Data.Bitcoin.PaymentChannel.Types.SenderPaymentChannel`{.haskell .identifier} state.
+The receiver will verify and register this `Payment`{.haskell .identifier} on its side using `recvPayment`{.haskell .identifier}, which, on success, returns the value received with this payment plus the updated `ReceiverPaymentChannel`{.haskell .identifier}
+state object.

 Payments can flow from the sender to receiver until either the channel is exhausted, or getting close to expiration (see important note below).
-In either case the receiver will use 'getSettlementBitcoinTx' to create the settlement
- Bitcoin transaction, and publish this transaction to the Bitcoin network.
+In either case the receiver will use `getSettlementBitcoinTx`{.haskell .identifier} to create the settlement Bitcoin transaction, and publish this transaction to the Bitcoin network.
 The settlement Bitcoin transaction pays the total value transmitted over the channel to the receiver and the rest back to the sender.

-A settlement transaction can be produced by the value receiver using 'getSettlementBitcoinTx'.
- The receiver will want to use @flip 'Network.Haskoin.Crypto.signMsg' receiverPrivKey@ as the signing function passed to 'getSettlementBitcoinTx', where @receiverPrivKey@ is the private key from which 'cpReceiverPubKey' is derived.
+A settlement transaction can be produced by the value receiver using `getSettlementBitcoinTx`{.haskell .identifier}.
+The receiver will want to use `flip ``Network.Haskoin.Crypto.signMsg`{.haskell .identifier}` receiverPrivKey` as the signing function passed to `getSettlementBitcoinTx`{.haskell .identifier}, where `receiverPrivKey` is the private key from which `cpReceiverPubKey`{.haskell .identifier}
+is derived.

+1

-[1] In addition to this, two configuration options must also be agreed upon: a "dust limit", and a "settlement period" (measured in hours), which is subtracted from the channel expiration date in order to arrive at the effective (earlier) expiration date.
+:   In addition to this, two configuration options must also be agreed
+    upon: a "dust limit", and a "settlement period" (measured in hours), which is subtracted from the channel expiration date in order to arrive at the effective (earlier) expiration date.
 This is necessary to give the server/receiver time to publish the settlement transaction before the refund transaction becomes valid.
 The dust limit is the minimum amount that the server is willing to accept as the client change value in the payment transaction.
 It's only relevant if the channel is emptied of value completely, but it is necessary because the server doesn't want to accept payments based on transactions it cannot publish via the Bitcoin P2P network, because they contain an output of minuscule value.
+Sensible values are contained in `defaultConfig`{.haskell .identifier}, but
-Sensible values are contained in 'defaultConfig', but client/sender and server/receiver need to agree on these parameter as well, although they are only relevant 1) (in the case of the dust limit) if the channel is compleltely exchausted and
- 2) (in case of the "settlemend period") if the client tries to make payments close to expiration (and, in case the client does, it will just receive an error in response, saying the channel is now closed).
+    client*sender and server*receiver need to agree on these parameter as well, although they are only relevant 1) (in the case of the dust limit) if the channel is compleltely exchausted and 2) (in case of the "settlemend period") if the client tries to make payments close to expiration (and, in case the client does, it will just receive an error in response, saying the channel is now closed).

-__/IMPORTANT:/__ /Channel setup is risk free because the sender can derive a refund Bitcoin transaction/ /using 'getRefundBitcoinTx', which returns the bitcoins used to fund the channel back to the sender./ /This refund transaction, however, is not valid until the expiration date specified in 'ChannelParameters',/ /but it is paramount that the value receiver get a settlement transaction included in a block/ /before the refund transaction becomes valid.
-Due to the fact that Bitcoin network time is allowed/ /to drift up to two hours from actual time, and the fact that finding new Bitcoin blocks does not occur/ /according to any schedule, it would be wise for the receiver to publish a settlement transaction at least/ /6 hours before the specified channel expiration time, and possibly earlier, if the receiver wants to/ /be cautious./
+***IMPORTANT:*** *Channel setup is risk free because the sender can derive a refund Bitcoin transaction* *using `getRefundBitcoinTx`{.haskell .identifier}, which returns the bitcoins used to fund the channel back to the sender.* *This refund transaction, however, is not valid until the expiration date specified in `ChannelParameters`{.haskell .identifier},* *but it is paramount that the value receiver get a settlement transaction included in a block* *before the refund transaction becomes valid.
+Due to the fact that Bitcoin network time is allowed* *to drift up to two hours from actual time, and the fact that finding new Bitcoin blocks does not occur* *according to any schedule, it would be wise for the receiver to publish a settlement transaction at least* *6 hours before the specified channel expiration time, and possibly earlier, if the receiver wants to* *be cautious.*

 ## Contact/questions/bugs